Faculty and Student Research

 Kaw Valley Bank Excellence in Research Award

-Working papers from our School of Business faculty are research "works-in-progress."
+Working papers from our Brenneman School of Business faculty are research "works-in-progress."
 If you are on campus, feel free to take a copy of the most recent papers from the display case on the third floor of Henderson Hall.
-If you would like to have an electronic copy of a past or current paper, visit the Mabee library website.
+If you would like to have an electronic copy of a past or current paper, visit the University library website.

 The Washburn Transformational Experience program was established to provide you with an opportunity to make a difference to others or society through enhanced learning in four transformational areas.
 This experience will enable you to gain advanced learning in ways other than through traditional college studies.
 Additionally, after graduating when you are competing with others for employment, this experience will set you apart.
 You will be able to showcase your newly acquired skills and experience on your resume or during interviews.
 Employers are looking for candidates who have gone above and beyond the status quo.
 What will you have to offer?